Wherever possible, hospital chaplains offer spiritual and psychological support.

 The Catholic Church in England and Wales has published some interim guidance about pastoral care during Covid-19 and the ministry to the sick.

 It is important that when you enter hospital and if you are a person of faith, you request that your details be passed onto the chaplaincy team.

 For Catholics, let the staff know that you would like a visit from the Catholic chaplain if your relative is in a critical state and would like to receive the last rites.

-During the lockdown we spoke to Father Frankie Mulgrew, a priest at St. Mary’s, Salford and a hospital chaplain at Salford Royal NHS Foundation Trust to find out more.
+During the first lockdown in Spring 2020 we spoke to Father Frankie Mulgrew, a priest at St. Mary’s, Salford and a hospital chaplain at Salford Royal NHS Foundation Trust to find out more.